Signal Processing Meets SGD: From Momentum to Filter: Detailed Experimental Supplement

 \subsection{Image Classification on ImageNet}

-We experimented with a ResNet18 on ImageNet classification task.
-For SGD, we set an initial learning rate of 0.1, and multiplied by 0.1 every 30 epochs; for SGDF, we use an initial learning rate of 0.5, set $\beta_{1}$ = 0.5.
-Weight decay is set as \(10^{-4}\) for both cases.
-To match the settings in \cite{liu2019variance}.
-Detailed experimental parameters we place in \hyperref[tab:imagenethyperparameters]{Tab.
-6}.
-As shown in \hyperref[fig:imagenet_curve]{Fig. 8}, SGDF achieves an accuracy very close to SGD.
+We experimented with a VGG / ResNet / DenseNet on ImageNet classification task.
+For SGDF and SGD, we set the initial learning rate of 0.5 same as CIFAR experiments.
+The weight decay is set as \(10^{-4}\) for both cases to match the settings in \cite{liu2019variance}.
+Here $\beta_1$ serves to capture the gradient mean.
+The more closer $\beta_1$ is to 1, the longer the moving window is and the wider the historical mean is captured.
+Since ImageNet dataset has more iterations than CIFAR dataset, we directly set $\beta_1$ = 0.5 to prevent $K_t$ from being overly influenced by the historical mean gradient.
+For sure, setting $beta_1$ to 0.9, consistent with CIFAR experiments can also be superior to SGD, and adjusting $\beta_1$ to 0.5 or 0.9 according to the size of the dataset and batch size can bring better results.
+Detailed experimental parameters we place in Tab.~\ref{tab:imagenethyperparameters}.
+As shown in Fig.~\ref{fig:imagenet_curve}, SGDF outperformed SGD.